lizeqian/Compositional-embedding-for-speaker-diarization/README.md

 Repository for paper *Compositional embedding models for speaker identification and diarization with simultaneous speech from 2+ speakers*
 https://arxiv.org/abs/2010.11803

+## Requirement
+Install pytorch using instructions from https://pytorch.org.
+Install pyannote-audio using instructions from https://github.com/pyannote/pyannote-audio.

 # Evaluation

 ## Prepare test data